 The requirements of all courses may not be the same.
-Courses may require design upgrade, technology upgrade, or complete redesigning; hence requirements of specific modules must be prioritized before conversion starts.
+Courses may require design upgrades, technology upgrades, or complete redesigning.
+Hence, requirements of specific modules must be prioritized before conversion starts.

-Selection of appropriate tools
+Select appropriate tools

 Two categories of tools are available for conversion.
 They are rapid development and standard tools.
 Popular eLearning authoring tools are Adapt, iSpring, Studio 13, and Articulate whereas common standard authoring tools are Trivantis Lectora, Adobe Captivate, Adobe CS6, and Articulate Storyline.

 Before starting the conversion, all source files of Flash courses must be compiled in one place to facilitate quicker migration.
 These files carry the raw codes, resources, text, and media used by developers before they were exported for creating final learning modules.